 It can be associated with a ...

-Granulomatous lung disease refers a broad group of infectious and well as non infections conditions characterised by formation of granulomas.
+Granulomatous lung disease refers to a broad group of infectious and non-infections conditions characterized by the formation of granulomas.

 The spectrum includes

-Ground glass opacification/opacity (GGO) is a descriptive term referring to an area of increased attenuation in the lung on computed tomography (CT) with preserved bronchial and vascular markings.
-It is a non-specific sign with a wide aetiology including infection, chronic interstitial disease a...
+Ground-glass opacification/opacity (GGO) is a descriptive term referring to an area of increased attenuation in the lung on computed tomography (CT) with preserved bronchial and vascular markings.
+It is a non-specific sign with a wide etiology including infection, chronic interstitial disease an...

 H1N1 influenza is a strain of influenza that notably resulted in a pandemic in 2009.

-It is type of influenza A virus of swine origin.
+It is caused by a type of influenza A virus of swine origin.

-There can be a wide spectrum of clinical syndromes with patient's ranging from being asymptomatic to having fulminating viral p...
+There can be a wide spectrum of clinical syndromes ranging from being asymptomatic to fulminant viral pneumonia, r...

-A mnemonic for primary malignancies responsible for haemorrhagic metastases is:
+A mnemonic for primary malignancies responsible for hemorrhagic metastases is: